hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - able to download from an S3 bucket
     - logs uploaded to an S3 bucket, then download logs automatically to keep in perpetuity in backup storage
   - validate traffic routed to Umbrella: browse `http://welcome.umbrella.com/` or `http://welcome.opendns.com/`
-  - URL blocking:
-    - URL Reputation from 6 to 10
-    - able to go to some sites but other sites are not accessible due to an error: client computers do <span style="color: #bb6600;">not have the Cisco Umbrella Root CA certificate installed</span>
-  - modify a policy used by many devices to block specific addresses: create a <span style="color: #bb6600;">destination list for addresses</span> to be allowed or blocked
-  - Block Page and Block Page Bypass features
-    - present an SSL certificate to browsers that make connections to HTTPS sites
-    - SSL certificate matches the requested site but will be signed by the Cisco Umbrella certificate authority (CA)
-    - CA not trusted by browser -> an error page may be displayed
-    - avoid these error pages, install the <span style="color: #bb6600;">Cisco Umbrella root certificate</span> into browser

 - Umbrella Roaming
   - a cloud-delivered security service for Cisco's next-generation firewall
   - protect employees even when they are off the VPN
   - role to ensure that assets are secure from malicious links <span style="color: #bb6600;">on and off the corporate network</span>
   - endpoint solution protects a user from a phishing attack: <span style="color: #bb6600;">AnyConnect w/ Umbrella Roaming module</span>
   - wildcards and destination list: <span style="color: #bb6600;">asterisk (`*`) not supported</span> for wildcard

-  - ensure that all subdomains of `domain.com` are blocked: <span style="color: #bb6600;">configure the `domain.com` address in the block list</span>
-  - <span style="color: #bb6600;">Umbrella virtual appliances (VAs)</span>
+- Umbrella virtual appliances (VAs)
   - lightweight virtual machines
   - act as <span style="color: #bb6600;">conditional DNS forwarders</span>
     - record the internal IP address information of DNS requests for usage in reports, security enforcement, and category filtering policies while VA used
     - intelligently forwarding public DNS queries to Cisco Umbrella’s global network
     - local DNS queries to your existing local DNS servers and forwarders
-  - feature of web policies to ensure that domains are blocked when they host malware, command and control, phishing, and more threats: <span style="color: #bb6600;">security category blocking</span>
-  - security solution protects remote users against phising attacks when not connected to the VPN: <span style="color: #bb6600;">Umbrella</span>
   - config to block traffic based on the subnet that the endpoint is on but it sees only the requests from its public IP address instead of each internal IP address: <span style="color: #bb6600;">set up a Cisco Umbrella virtual appliance to internally field the requests and see the traffic of each IP address</span>